INS Vikramaditya: Service history

-On 20 August 2024, INS Vikrant officially joined the Western Fleet, when deployed for a multi-domain exercise and twin carrier fighter operations in the Arabian Sea along with the Carrier Battle Group (CBG) led by INS Vikramaditya.

-On 5 and 6 October, Carrier Strike Groups of the Indian Navy and the Italian Navy led by INS Vikramaditya and ITS Cavour and accompanied by INS Visakhapatnam and ITS Alpino participated in a maritime bilateral exercise in the Arabian Sea.
+On 20 August 2024, Vikrant officially joined the Western Fleet, when deployed for a multi-domain exercise and twin carrier fighter operations in the Arabian Sea along with the Carrier Battle Group (CBG) led by Vikramaditya.
+On 5 and 6 October, Carrier Strike Groups of the Indian Navy and the Italian Navy led by Vikramaditya and and accompanied by and participated in a maritime bilateral exercise in the Arabian Sea.
 The exercise included aircraft like MiG-29K, F-35B and AV-8B Harrier II and integral helicopters.
 Operations in the sea phase included intense flight operations with fighter jets and helicopters for combined Large Force Engagements, Air Combat Missions, Helicopter Operations and Search & Rescue missions as well as co-ordinated weapon firings & joint manoeuvres to enhance joint operations, Command & Control capabilities and interoperability.
 The exercise also saw the participation of the Indian Air Force.
 During the Harbour Phase from 1 to 4 October, the exercise saw Subject Matter Expert exchanges and other key interactions as well as a Pre-Sail Planning Conference.

-The expected official life of INS Vikramaditya is 40 years.
+The expected official life of Vikramaditya is 40 years.
 As of 3 February 2025, the carrier has an operational life of 10 years.
+The carrier is projected to serve until 2052, subject to a critical structural audit in 2035, otherwise Vikramaditya would be retired by 2037.